✨ We just launched Fimo.ai - an AI Website Builder to create websites in minutes - Try it now

 Features 🎨

-file, making this plugin adaptable to any design or theme. - Pass SVG go to your API: No additional package needed on your frontend.
-You can directly rendered the plugin with a custom component on your frontend.
+• Pass SVG code directly into your API: No additional package needed on your frontend.
+You can directly rendered the plugin with a custom component custom component on your frontend.

 Installation 🛠️